-Pursuant to AB371, an initial property tax of 5 cents per \$100 of assessed valuation was levied for state purposes.
-In the ensuing years, the rate has fluctuated somewhat, depending on the state's need to fund debt service on its capital improvements projects throughout the state.
-At the present time, the state debt rate is 15 cents per \$100 which is included in the statutory cap; and 2 cents, enacted by SB507 (2003), which is outside the cap.
-1 cent is added to the "regular" 15 cents; while the second penny is used to fund the debt service for bonds issued specifically for state projects for the conservation of the state's natural resources.
+Pursuant to AB 371, an initial property tax of 5 cents per \$100 of assessed valuation was levied for state purposes.
+In the ensuing years, the rate has fluctuated somewhat, depending on the state's need to fund debt service on its capital improvement projects throughout the state.
+At the present time, the state debt rate is 15 cents per \$100 which is included in the statutory cap plus 2 cents, enacted by SB 507 (2003), which is outside the cap.
+1 cent is added to the "regular" 15 cents while the second penny is used to fund the debt service for bonds issued specifically for state projects for the conservation of the state's natural resources.